-The cloud, whether public, private, or a hybrid of the two, provides a flexible model for simplified IT management, remote access, mobility, and cost-efficiency.
+The cloud provides a flexible model for simplified IT management, remote access, mobility, and cost-efficiency.
 But as more mission-critical applications migrate to the cloud, data privacy and software security are growing concerns.

 Moving web applications to the cloud does not make them inherently more secure.
-While your organization should embrace the benefits of the cloud infrastructure, you must also ensure you address all the security risks.
+Your organization might be ready to embrace the benefits of the cloud infrastructure.
+But you must also ensure you address all the potential security risks in cloud computing.

 Cloud computing provides many advantages, such as speed and efficiency via dynamic scaling.
-But it also raises a host of concerns about security threats, such as data breaches, human error, malicious insiders, account hijacking, and DDoS attacks.
-In fact, a Ponemon Institute study indicated that a data breach overall data breaching was three times more likely to occur for businesses that use the cloud than those that don’t.
+But there are also a host of potential threats in cloud computing.
+These cloud security threats include data breaches, human error, malicious insiders, account hijacking, and DDoS attacks.
+In fact, a Ponemon Institute study indicated that overall, a data breach was three times more likely to occur for businesses that use the cloud than for those that don’t.

-Here’s the big picture of the 10 most critical cloud security threats you face, as well as the steps you should take when choosing cloud technologies.
+Here’s a list of the 10 most critical cloud security threats you face.
+We’ve also described the steps you should take when choosing cloud computing technologies and providers.

 10 critical cloud security threats in 2018 and beyond